mmertama/FigmaQML/README.md

     * Generates QML code and related images into the given directory.
     * Do not use for Qt for MCU.
 * **Export Qt for MCU**
     * Open view to manage and export Qt for MCU content.
+    * Available only for Linux (Qt for MCU requires Ubuntu 20.04)
 * **Edit Imports...** edit a QML "imports" statement.
 * **Fonts...**
     * See and map how the current Figma design fonts are mapped with the local fonts.
 You don't have to install missing fonts, therefore you set an additional font file search folder.